 If SMC reset can’t fix the problem, go on to the next step.

-If you haven’t used your MacBook for a long period of time or you have an aged battery, the battery could have been completely discharged, causing your MacBook not to turn on.
+If you haven’t used your MacBook for a long period of time or you have an aged or a swollen battery shown as below, the battery could have been completely discharged, causing your MacBook not to turn on.

 You need to make sure your MacBook is receiving power from either the MagSafe or USB-C charger.
 Check if the power cable is undamaged and securely plugged into your Mac and a working electrical outlet.
 If you’re not sure about the outlet, test it with a lamp or a mobile phone charger.